jagmitswami/jagmitswami/README.md

 * 🌱 I’m currently learning Backend Development with JAVA.
 * ⚡ Childhood interest: Horse Riding.
 * 📫 How to reach me: <a href="https://www.linkedin.com/in/jagmit-swami-996995258/">LinkdIn</a>
-* 😄 You can find my project on my portfolio: https://github.com/jagmitswami/jagmitswami.github.io
+* 😄 You can find my project on my portfolio: <a href="https://github.com/jagmitswami/jagmitswami.github.io">Portfolio</a>

 MY STATS
 ---------------------------------------------------------------------------------------------------